zth/rescript-relay/rescript-relay-documentation/docs/subscriptions.md

 ```

-The following code is a Reason version of the example from the official Relay [documentation](https://relay.dev/docs/en/subscriptions#configure-network):
+The following code is a ReScript version of the example from the official Relay [documentation](https://relay.dev/docs/en/subscriptions#configure-network):

 ```reason
 /* RelayEnv.res */